Semior001/glmrl/README.md

 - have a label "to-review",
 - are not approved by me,
 - doesn't have enough approvals,
-  - but I still want to see MRs with not enough approvals where I've been requested as a reviewer and didn't approve it,
+  - but I still want to see MRs with enough approvals where I've been requested as a reviewer and didn't approve it,
 - doesn't have my unresolved threads
   - but I still want to see MRs with my unresolved threads where my action is not the last (i.e. somebody replied in my thread and didn't resolve it).